 The five, all from the southern city of Seville, filmed the incident with their smartphones and then bragged about it on a WhatsApp messaging group where they referred to themselves as "La Manada", or "The Pack" in English.

-An online petition calling for the disqualification of the judges who passed the sentence gathered more than 1.2 million signatures by Saturday.
+An online petition calling for the disqualification of the judges who acquitted the men had gathered more than 1.2 million signatures by Saturday.